wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 My contribution to the world here is a deep yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.

+### Storage Pricing

+   [<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/">Storage Pricing</a> varies by several dimensions:

+   A. Region

+   B. Region's support of Availability Zones - white dots on <a target="_blank" href="https://azure.microsoft.com/en-us/global-infrastructure/regions/">this world map of regions</a>

+   C. <a href="#Blobs">Type of Blob (Storage Type) [see below]</a> available in the region

+   D. <a href="#Replication">Replication/Redundancy</a> region pair availability

+### CLI to create Storage account

+Use my Bash shell script file az-storage-init.sh within <a target="_blank" href="https://github.com/wilsonmar/azure-quickly/readme.txt">github.com/wilsonmar/azure-quickly</a>

 <a name="StorageAccount"></a>

 ## Create Storage account in Portal UI

+Let's dive right in:

 1. A subscription is needed if you want to use the CLI.